ghl3/SpontaneousSymmetry/pages/stats/frequentist-hypothesis-testing.markdown

 <!--
 A p-value test can be thought of as a subset of the general hypothesis testing framework above: it is a means of diving the space of data into regions that support $H_0$ and complementary regions that support $H_1$.
 In this test, the summary statistic of the data is the p-value itself: we associate each possible data value with its p-value and those regions of space which have a p-value less than some pre-defined limit will be considered regions that reject the null hypothesis.

 Seemingly, one difference between this test and the likelihood-ratio test described above is that this p-value test doesn't appear to depend on the model of the alternative hypothesis.
 We are only calculating the total probability of a certain space of data given the null hypothesis and making our hypothesis choice based on that.
-Historically, this type of hypothesis testing that only considered the null hypothesis was supported by Fischer, where as the type of hypothesis testing that explicitly compared $H_0$ to $H_1$ was supported by Neyman and Pearson (hence the Lemma named after them).
+Historically, this type of hypothesis testing that only considered the null hypothesis was supported by Fischer, whereas the type of hypothesis testing that explicitly compared $H_0$ to $H_1$ was supported by Neyman and Pearson (hence the Lemma named after them).
 -->